Procedures for Resolution of Complaints Against Students

 6. Notice of Hearing

 Once each party has met with the student conduct administrator, a notice of hearing is sent to the complainant and the respondent.
 The notice of hearing provides each party with a statement of the policy violation(s) that are alleged to have taken place and a summary of the facts underlying the allegations.
-In addition, the notice provides the parties with the designated manner of adjudication (administrative hearing, panel hearing, or external adjudicator), the name of the adjudicator or panel members, and the date, time, and place of the hearing.
+In addition, the notice provides the parties with the designated manner of adjudication (administrative hearing or external adjudicator), the name of the adjudicator or panel members, and the date, time, and place of the hearing.

 In general, the hearing will be scheduled approximately fifteen (15) business days after the notice of hearing is sent.
 Under extenuating circumstances, this time frame may be extended.